nkorsakov-tw/qa.md/test-plan-portals.md

 - Navigate to the unTill Payments page in the Back Office.
 - Submit a request.
-- When you try to submit a request, note that the corresponding signs are appeared in this section.
+- Observe that the corresponding signs appear in this section when you attempt to submit a request.
-- Verify that the request was sent successfully (use the Reseller account for this aim).
+- Verify that the request was successfully sent (use the Reseller account for this purpose).
+- As a Reseller, create a Payments Location on the Reseller Portal, then invite users.
+Ensure that:
+  - The invitation is received.
-- Then as a Reseller create a Payments Location on the Reseller Portal, invite there users and verify that the invitation is available and the new users have an access to the Payments Portal for now when they click on link provided in email.
+  - New users can access the Payments Portal when they click on the link provided in the email.
-- Verify also the email itself, estimate how many time takes the process of the sending and the receiving email.
-So if the delay will be longer than expected inform the development team about this issue, it can be a problem.
+- Also, evaluate the email's sending and receiving time.
+If there's a significant delay, notify the development team as this might be an issue.
--

 ### Account